-In the fee schedule, it is important to state that no one will be turned away due to inability to pay and to specify what services are included in the agency fee (USCIS filing fee, representation at the interview, document translation, etc.).
-Also, be sure to note any reduction in agency fees for additional family members and to limit the total charge per family.
+In the fee schedule, it is important to state that no one will be turned away due to inability to pay and to specify what services are included in the organization's fees (USCIS filing fee, representation at the interview, document translation, etc.).
+Also, be sure to note any reduction in the organization's fees for additional family members and to limit the total charge per family.
 Include a maximum charge or cap for any per capita services, such as translations per page.

 When setting fees for your services, it is important to consider your local economy and what other non-profits in your area charge for similar services.
 The fee schedule helps demonstrate that you provide services primarily to low income and indigent clients.
-For further guidance on how to set fees, see Chapter 6 of Managing an Immigration Program: Steps for Creating and Increasing Legal Capacity, available online at https://cliniclegal.org/resources/handbooks-guides-reports/managing-immigration-program-steps-creating-and-increasing-legal.
+For further guidance on how to set fees, see Chapter 6 of Managing an Immigration Program: Steps for Creating and Increasing Legal Capacity, available online at https://cliniclegal.org/resources/program-management/managing-immigration-program-steps-creating-and-increasing-legal.

 - Fee Waiver/Reduction Policy.
 If you charge fees, you need to submit a copy of your policy for accommodating those who are unable to pay your fees.
 Note that you have two options: 1) a fee waiver policy where clients either pay the full fee or receive a full fee waiver OR 2) a fee waiver/reduction policy where clients are charged reduced fees (or no fee) using a sliding scale.
 The policy should describe the process for clients to request a fee waiver/reduction and what criteria and documentation you will use to determine their eligibility.
 Refer to the two samples in Section IX. - Law Library.
 For the list of print and electronic legal resources, EOIR provided guidance in Matter of EAC, Inc. In this decision, EOIR explained that organizations must at a minimum have access to up-to-date copies of the Immigration and Nationality Act (INA), federal immigration regulations, and BIA precedent decisions (available through the EOIR Virtual Law Library).
 Internet access alone is sufficient for an approval of DOJ recognition.
-Nevertheless, we strongly recommend that each office have print copies of at least one general treatise on immigration law, such as Kurzban's Immigration Law Sourcebook, as well as annually updated print copies of the INA and Chapter 8 of the Code of
+Nevertheless, we strongly recommend that each office have print copies of at least one general treatise on immigration law, such as Kurzban's Immigration Law Sourcebook, as well as annually updated print copies of the INA and Chapter 8 of the Code of Federal Regulations (8 CFR).
+Refer to the list of law library resources in Section IX.